AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48627-out-of-stock-configurable-product-causes-an-error.md

 <u>Steps to reproduce</u>:

 1. Create a customer account.
-1. Add some products to the cart including a configurable product (ID = 436).
+1. Add some products to the cart, including a configurable product (ID = 436).
-1. Go to the admin backend, and edit the configurable product by setting all children product qty to 0.
+1. Go to the admin backend, and edit the configurable product by setting all child products qty to 0.
 1. The configurable product will become out of stock as all the child products are out of stock.
-1. Check the `catalog_product_index_price` table, the record with this product is empty.
+1. Check the `catalog_product_index_price` table.
+The record with this product is empty.
-1. Make GraphQL request to get the customer token.
+1. Make a GraphQL request to get the customer token.

     ```GraphQL
     mutation {